lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 In my career as an engineering manager, I often find myself in conversations about speed of development with my direct reports.

-The topic isn't their overall performance as team members, it's specific about their speed of development: how fast they can write a feature and ship it.
+Speed intended as how fast they can write a feature and ship it.

 While I have the tendency to dislike the terms "performance" and "speed", I get why programmers are so interested in this.
-After all shipping code to production is a pretty tangible outcome.
+After all, shipping code to production is a pretty tangible outcome.

-I'm writing about it because over the years a clear pattern emerged, especially with less experienced developer.
-There's often a clear disconnect between the way they think about speed and the way I think about it.
+I'm writing about it because over the years a clear pattern emerged, especially with less experienced developer: a clear disconnect between the way they think about speed and the way I think about it.

-It happens often enough that I think it makes sense to share these ideas with other people.

 In my conversations, I always cover the following: